etolbakov/presigned-s3-nbb-lambda/README.md

 ```
 </details>

-* to remove the stack use the following command
+* to remove the stack use the following command:
 ```
 sls remove
 ```